Accordion with Opt-Out Panels

 Key Point: focusgroup="none"

 The none value opts an element and its subtree out of the ancestor focusgroup.
-This is crucial for composite widgets like accordions where:
+The none value is what makes the accordion pattern work: